notothen/LBEG_documentation/Stacks/README.md

 5. As suggested in the step 9 of the protocol you can check the proportion of retained reads (and the number of retained reads per sample) in the log file in order to see if some samples should be discarded (because of too low or too high retained reads).
 You will find it in the ```cleaned/``` directory along with the fastq files of your cleaned reads (= demultiplexed and filtered) like in the ```Example/cleaned/``` folder.

 6. **Warning**: If your working with paired-end sequencing data **don't do the step 11** of the protocol.
 It is no longer necessary because, since the writing of the protocol, an option has been added to specify that the data are paired.
+Also, don't do the steps 12 and 13 of the protocol as you are working on *de novo* analysis.

 ## Working on a subset of samples for parameter testing
 7. Do the step 14 of the protocol.
 I suggest you choose a subset of individuals representative of your entire dataset (like individuals from different locations) and take the ones with a high number of retained reads.
 You can find an example here: ```Example/info/popmap.test_samples.tsv```